-Single-cell genomics (SCG) is a fast growing and now increasingly more established approach in which genomic technologies (i.e., that assess nucleic acids such as DNA or RNA) are applied at the level of single-cells, rather than at the level of an entire cell population.
+The single cell analysis (SCA) market, which is fast growing and increasingly more established, is comprised of sequencing (i.e., that assess nucleic acids such as DNA or RNA) and proteomic technologies that assess analytes at the level of single cells, rather than at the level of an entire cell population.

-The fourth edition of this report reviews the market size, segmentation, growth and trends of the SCG market.
-We assess the SCG market across 7 segments and 33 subsegments: customer (e.g., academia, biopharma, applied markets, clinical), workflow step (e.g., cell isolation, sample preparation, genomic analysis), analytical technology (e.g., PCR, qPCR, microarray, next-generation-sequencing, other), field-of-study (e.g., oncology, basic cell biology, stem cell biology, microbiology, neurology, immunology, other), application (e.g., genomic variation, subpopulation characterization, circulating tumor cells, cell differentiation / reprograming, method, other), product type (e.g., instruments, reagents) and geography (e.g., U.S., Europe, Japan, China, Asia-Pacific, ROW).
-For each of these segments, we provide an estimated market size and growth from 2015 to 2023, as well as key growth drivers and moderators.
+The fifth edition of this report takes a completely updated and comprehensive look at the SCA market.
+We assess the SCA market across 6 segments and 31 subsegments: customer (academia, biopharma, applied markets, clinical), workflow step (e.g., tissue dissociation, sample preparation, downstream analysis), analyte (e.g., RNA, DNA, epigenetic, protein, multiomic, other), field-of-study (e.g., oncology, basic cell biology, stem cell biology, microbiology, neurology, immunology, other, non-specific), product type (e.g., instruments, reagents, services, other) and geography (e.g., U.S., Europe, China, Asia-Pacific, ROW).
+For each of these segments, we provide an estimated market size and growth from 2019 to 2025, as well as key growth drivers and moderators.